 Liquidity risk is the risk that the Company will not be able to pay financial instrument liabilities as they come due.
 The Company currently does not have sufficient capital in order to meet short-term business requirements, after taking into account the Company's holdings of cash and cash equivalents.
+The Company's cash is invested in bank accounts which are available on demand.
 The Company is exposed to liquidity risk.